awojdyla/mip/README.md

 + Measuring the line edge roughess
 + Fourier ptychography reconstruction
 + Fourier Ring Coefficients (FRC)

+## Helper functions
+There are a bunch of functions that can be useful:
+Fourier ring coefficients, display phase and amplitude

 ## Disclaimer
 The software is provided "as is", without warranty of any kind, express or implied.